Víctor Valdés

 Víctor Valdés Arribas (/es/; born 14 January 1982) is a Spanish football coach and former professional player who played as a goalkeeper.

 He spent most of his professional career with Barcelona in La Liga appearing in 535 official games whilst winning 21 major titles.
 Valdés won the Ricardo Zamora Trophy for the league's least scored-against goalkeeper five times, four of which consecutively.
 After leaving Barcelona in 2014, he played for Manchester United, Standard Liège and Middlesbrough before retiring in 2017.

 Valdés played 20 games for Spain between 2010 and 2014, with most of his international career being as a back-up to Iker Casillas and Pepe Reina.
-He was part of the squads that won the 2010 FIFA World Cup and UEFA Euro 2012.
+He was part of the Barcelona team that defeated Real Madrid 6–2 and 5–0, respectively, in 2009 and 2010.

 Club career

 Early career

 Valdés was born in L'Hospitalet de Llobregat, Barcelona, Catalonia, and raised in nearby Gavà, while his family was originally from Puebla de Sanabria in the Province of Zamora.
 Valdés started his career with Peña Cinco Copas in 1992.
 That September, he moved with his family to Tenerife, where he joined UD Ibarra, and he returned to Catalonia in 1995 to join FC Barcelona's La Masia academy.